 Check the laws of the country your site is operating in.
 Laws can vary widely depending on country and sometimes even by region.
 In Spain, for instance, you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.

 Decide on the action you want the filter to take.
-Should It refuse, send to manual moderation or is it just a test filter that shouldn’t take any action other than highlighting the ads that would’ve been caught?
-In Implio the default action is to automatically accept any ads that don’t match the filter, but you have full control over what happens to content that matches your rules.
+Should it refuse to send to manual moderation, or is it just a test filter that shouldn’t take any action other than highlighting the ads that would’ve been caught?
+In Implio, the default action is to accept any ads that don’t match the filter automatically, but you have full control over what happens to content that matches your rules.

-Now it is time to set up your rule.
+Now, it is time to set up your rule.
 Make sure that the rule pulls from the list and that you add exceptions to avoid false positives.
-For example, in step 2 we discovered that selling cannabis seeds are okay.
-As such we need to make sure our filter excludes “cannabis” + ”seeds”.
+For example, in step 2, we discovered that selling cannabis seeds is okay.
+As such, we must ensure our filter excludes “cannabis” + ”seeds.”

-For all false positives make sure that you add exceptions (also called white-listing specific content).
-Think your exceptions through so you don’t give a blanket white-list that allows unwanted content through.
+For all false positives, add exceptions (also called white-listing specific content).
+Think your exceptions through so you don’t give a blanket white list allowing unwanted content.

 8. Rinse & repeat:

-Once you have added new exceptions run your data through again to quality check your updated filter.
-Repeat step 6-8 as many times as you have to in order to reach your target quality rate.
-At Besedo we aim at 95% accuracy as a minimum and for most of our filters we reach higher.
+Once you have added new exceptions, run your data through again to quality-check your updated filter.
+Repeat steps 6-8 as often as possible to reach your target quality rate.
+At Besedo, we aim at 95% accuracy as a minimum, and we reach higher for most of our filters.

-Even though you have the option to refuse content pieces automatically, we do not recommend that unless you are able to reach 100% accuracy level on your filter.
-(It is quite rare to be able to reach that accuracy level, but an example of a filter that could reach such scores would be an IP related rule where you do not want to allow users from certain IP’s to post).
+Even though you can refuse content pieces automatically, we do not recommend that unless you can reach a 100% accuracy level on your filter.
+(It is quite rare to be able to reach that accuracy level, but an example of a filter that could reach such scores would be an IP-related rule where you do not want to allow users from certain IP’s to post).